samvk/postcard-creator/README.md

 ## Tests

-A small folder tests/ can be found with a few images to upload.
+A small directory tests/ can be found with a few images to upload.
 It includes one good image and three different bad images (wrong file type, fake image, etc.)

 ## Libraries